jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.9.0
+ * Bug fix: HTTP response headers are now copied case-insensitively to CdnRouter proxied HTTP response
+ * New CdnDefaultHandler available for CDN content routers which dynamically adds logical file names to the CDN type specific routing cache.
 * 2.8.2
  * Bug fix: CdnRouter now calls back to the CdnRoutingProvider on new API, doneWithConnection(Connection c) so that the provider knows that it can close or release the connection.
 * 2.8.1